-KEY POINT: To preserve battery, turn off unit immediately after measurements The battery.
-As the battery runs down, the signal will get weaker to the point where the instrument just doesn't work.
-Most batteries run down because the instrument has been left turned on.
+KEY POINT: To preserve battery life or power, turn off unit immediately after using.
+As the battery drain, the signal will get weaker to the point where the instrument just doesn't work.
+Most batteries drain because the instrument has been left on.
 It takes less than a minute to make a blood pressure measurement.
 Turn the unit off immediately after removing it from the skin.
-Use an alkaline-type replacement 9-volt transistor radio battery.
+Have appropriate replacement batteries for the specific Doppler model.
 Three screws hold the battery in the case.
-After loosening or removing the screws, gently lift up the back to replace the battery.
+After loosening or removing the screws, gently lift up the back to replace the battery (this may vary by model).

 Strange Noises from the Doppler.
-On occasion there are unusual noises from the Doppler that do not indicate a problem with the Doppler.
+On occasion, there are unusual noises from the Doppler that do not indicate a problem with the Doppler.
 The normal sound will become obvious with experience in performing this test.
 Following are some common complaints and their causes.